runemadsen/Sinatra-Heroku-Template/readme.md

 ## Installation

 First be sure to have Ruby installed.
-Then get the Sinatra and Heroku gems
+Then get the Sinatra, Bundler and Heroku gems

     $ gem install sinatra
+    $ gem install bundler
     $ gem install heroku

 Download this template and `cd` to it.

 To run the app locally, bundle the gems and then run with rackup.

-    $ bundle
+    $ bundle --without production
     $ bundle exec rackup

 Your app should then be running at `http://localhost:9292`.